ShuchenGuan/ShuchenGuan/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Post-doctoral Researcher of Psychology
+role: Post-doctoral Researcher in Psychology

 # Organizations/Affiliations to show in About widget
 organizations: